nectorv/Transformer-decoder-from-scratch/README.md

 ## Project Overview:

-Model Architecture: The core of this project involves implementing a decoder-based transformer model.
+**Model Architecture**: The core of this project involves implementing a decoder-based transformer model.
 This architecture, known for its prowess in natural language processing, will be tailored to decode and generate narratives inspired by Jean de la Fontaine.

-Dataset: The training data comprises a curated selection of Jean de la Fontaine's fables.
+**Dataset**: The training data comprises a curated selection of Jean de la Fontaine's fables.
 While the dataset is intentionally kept small, it serves as an intriguing canvas to observe the model's learning capabilities and limitations.

-Objectives: The primary objectives include gaining insights into transformer model behavior, experimenting with training on a compact machine, and evaluating performance on a constrained dataset.
+**Objectives**: The primary objectives include gaining insights into transformer model behavior, experimenting with training on a compact machine, and evaluating performance on a constrained dataset.
 Through this exploration, we aim to draw valuable lessons about the practicalities and potential enhancements of transformer models in a resource-restricted environment.